chiefenne/ATTINY85-RC-Receiver-Decoder/README.md

 ![](images/Servo_PWM_1.png)

-## Decoding signal with timer and pin change interrupts
+## Decoding the RC signal with timer and pin change interrupts

 The signal decoding algorithm depends on pin change interrupts and timer overflow interrupts.
 The signal starts whith a pin change interrupt where the signal jumps from *LOW* to *HIGH*.
 The the timer ist started and due to its configuration of 1 microsecond per time step it will overflow several times.
 This is because the timing is done for at least 1ms which results in 1000 timer steps.
 As the counter is 8-bit it has an overflow each 256 steps.
 To get the duration of the pulse the number of overflows until the next pin change interrupt (jumping from *HIGH* to *LOW*) is tracked.
 The total time is comosed of the number of timer overflows times 256 plus the remaining counts since the last timer overflow.
 For details see figure below.